FRickReich/widestsite-alt/README.md

 A MERN stack application template for use with Docker and [sloppy.io](http://www.sloppy.io).

+Featuring all elements of a web application that would be needed to run a complete MERN environment locally, with docker or on sloppy.io.

 ## Start

-locally: `npm install` then `npm start`, don't forget that you also have to have a mongodb instance running.
+locally: `npm install` then `npm start` in root project folder, don't forget that you also have to have a mongodb instance running.

-docker: `docker-compose up -d`
+docker: `docker-compose up -d` in root project folder.

+sloppy.io: `sloppy start` in root project folder.

 ## Features

 - Dockerfile
 - docker-compose file
+- sloppy.io file
 - .env file
 - Server and Client in one project
 - Webpack configuration
+- User interaction handling
-- sloppy.io support
+- Database handling
+- external data access handling

+## Menu

+### Home

+This is the homepage of the project.

+### Counter

+*Based on ... by ...*

+A Page showing a list of counters, originally always editable, but changed so it can only edit counters if a user is logged in, to proof interaction with the user system.

+### Repos

+*Based on ... by ...*

+A Page showcasing a list of repositories, fetched from the github api (external).

+### Dashboard

+*Based on ... by ...*

+A Page showcasing user registration, user editing, user login and fetching user data.

+### 404

+A Page showcasing a bad link.

 ## Todo

-- User Login
-- User Profile
 - User Settings
 - Admin dashboard